Mill of Tynet / Mill House Hotel

 The new owners have added great mood lighting to the entrance from the car park, which really adds to the vibes of the place, especially if it's dark after your meal.
 The entrance/reception area still retains some of the milling machinery that was used for the building's original use; this is a lovely feature.

 We arrived at 6 pm, the staff were really nice, very young but really well trained, polite and non-intrusive.
 They were also kitted out with personal protective equipment for Covid mitigation.
 We were shown to our table right away and drinks order taken, a large chilled bottle of water was already available upon our arrival.
 The restaurant was pleasantly full, not overly busy, just a pleasant hubbub of people enjoying their food and drinks.

 Both my wife and I chose the haggis bonbons for our starter.
-The menu had said these came with an Arran mustard mayonnaise, but ours came with a sweet chilli dip.
-I wasn't sure how this was going to work (I was looking forward to that mustard!) but the sweet chilli worked so well with the haggis, the mustard was soon forgotten about.
-The side salad was nice too and the entire starter was scoffed in a matter of minutes!
+The menu had said these came with Arran mustard mayonnaise, but ours came with a sweet chilli dip.
+I wasn't sure how this was going to work (I was looking forward to that mustard!), but the sweet chilli worked so well with the haggis the mustard was soon forgotten about.
+The side salad was nice too, and the entire starter was scoffed in a matter of minutes!

 For our main, I chose a "Signature burger" (I'm so predictable, I just love my comfort foods when eating out), and my wife picked the Buckie haddock.
 The burger was great and came with two of the best onion rings I've had anywhere in the world as well as a generous helping of delicious creamy coleslaw.

 My wife loved her fish which was delicately breaded and fried - perfectly cooked.
 Both meals came with nice chips.

 On this occasion, we were far too full to have a dessert, but in the past, we have had their sticky toffee pudding, which is to die for.
 I don't think you could go wrong with any option on the menu; everything looks and sounds so good.
 Click here for their dessert menu.